sweta42/Python_Web_Scraping.ipynb/README.md

 The final results are saved to a CSV file, providing a structured format for easy sharing, further analysis, or visualization.

 ## Technologies Used
-1.Python
+1.Python<br>
-2.Requests library for HTTP requests
+2.Requests library for HTTP requests <br>
-3.BeautifulSoup for HTML parsing
+3.BeautifulSoup for HTML parsing <br>
-4.Pandas for data manipulation and analysis
+4.Pandas for data manipulation and analysis <br>

 ## Usage
-1.Clone the repository to your local machine.
+1.Clone the repository to your local machine.<br>
-2.Run the provided Python scripts to perform web scraping and data analysis.
+2.Run the provided Python scripts to perform web scraping and data analysis. <br>
-3.Explore the generated CSV file containing the results.
+3.Explore the generated CSV file containing the results. <br>
-Feel free to contribute, report issues, or suggest improvements!
+Feel free to contribute, report issues, or suggest improvements! <br>